 When an employee has been assigned in writing by the department head or designated representative to perform the substantive duties of a permanent position having a different classification and being paid at a higher rate, and if he/she has worked in such classification for five (5) consecutive workdays (or four (4) consecutive workdays for employees on a “4/10” schedule) he/she shall be entitled to payment for the higher classification, as prescribed for promotions in subsection 5.5 of this MOU, retroactive to the first (1st) workday and continuing during the period of temporary assignment, under the conditions specified below:

-(5) Should a Work Out of Classification assignment extend beyond one (1) year (or one (1) full year equivalent for part-time workers), that worker’s salary shall be raised to the next step in the classification in which the worker is working out of classification, except that the increase shall not exceed the maximum salary of the higher classification.
+- Should a Work Out of Classification assignment extend beyond one (1) year (or one (1) full year equivalent for part-time employees), that employee’s salary shall be raised to the next step in the classification in which the employee is working out of classification, except that the increase shall not exceed the maximum salary of the higher classification.